-During the screening, the physician exams the patient from head to toe looking for skin abnormalities or lesions.
+During a skin cancer exam, the physician checks the patient from head to toe looking for skin abnormalities or lesions.
 In some cases, suspicious areas may appear to be bleeding, scaly, red or dark in color or not healing properly.
-Be sure to mention any areas that have shown changes within a month up to two years.
+Be sure to mention any areas that have shown changes.

 A normal mole or freckle is symmetrical, meaning if you were to cut them in half they would be the same on both sides.
 With skin cancer, freckles and moles may be different on either side or have different shapes.
 Although this is not a definite call for skin cancer, if a mole is asymmetrical then the physician will most likely keep an eye on it for changes or ask for a sample to be taken.